-The Commission in its discretion may combine its public meeting and/or public hearing under the TWPB/TWPR with the public meeting and/or public hearing conducted under the Act (M.G.L.
-Ch.131 §40) and regulations (310 CMR 10.00).
+The Commission in its discretion may combine its public meeting and/or public hearing under the Bylaw or Tewksbury Wetland Protection Regulations (TWPR) with the public meeting and/or public hearing conducted under the Act and 310 CMR 10.00.

 18.04.090: Permits and Conditions

-A Determination of Applicability (DOA) is issued for a corresponding RDA application and an Order of Resource Area Delineation (ORAD) is issued for a corresponding ANRAD application.
+The following permits are issued by the Conservation Commission: an Order of Conditions (OOC) is issued for a corresponding NOI application, a DOA is issued for a corresponding RDA application, and an Order of Resource Area Delineation (ORAD) is issued for a corresponding ANRAD application.

-Permits, DOAs, and ORADs issued under the Bylaw shall be issued in accordance with timeframes established in the Act and 310 CMR 10.00 for each type of application, regardless of whether the proposed work is only applicable to the Bylaw and not the Act (e.g., for proposed work in or near isolated freshwater wetlands).

-The procedures for issuing an Order of Conditions for a corresponding Notice of Intent application under the Act and its associated regulations (310 CMR 10.00) shall apply to “Permits” (non- DOA and ORAD permits) issued under this Bylaw, as this term is used in Section 18.04.090(1).
+As per Section 18.04.080(3), within 21 days after the date of receipt of the Request for a Determination of Applicability, the Commission shall issue a DOA.
+The DOA shall represent a written determination by the Commission as to whether a proposed activity or specific area is subject to this Bylaw, or whether a proposed activity will alter Resource Areas (regardless of whether the activity is proposed in a Resource Area or Buffer Zone).

-If the Commission, after a public hearing, determines that the activities which are the subject of the application for permit are likely to have a significant or cumulative effect upon the wetland values protected by this Bylaw, the Commission, within twenty-one (21) days of the close of the hearing, shall issue or deny a permit for the activities requested.
-If the applicant gives a written authorization for an extension, the Commission may issue its permit or denial on the date specified in the authorization.
-If the Commission issues a permit, the Commission shall impose conditions which the Commission deems necessary or desirable in order to protect the wetlands values, and all activities shall be done in accordance with those conditions.
+If the Commission, after a public hearing, determines that the activities which are the subject of a NOI application are likely to have a significant or cumulative effect upon the Resource Area Values protected by this Bylaw, the Commission, within twenty-one (21) days of the close of the hearing, shall issue an OOC that approves or denies the activities requested.
+The Commission shall take into account the extent to which the applicant has avoided, minimized and mitigated any such effect.
+The Commission also shall take into account any loss, degradation, isolation, and replacement or replication of such protected resource areas elsewhere in the community and the watershed, resulting from past activities, whether permitted, unpermitted or exempt, and foreseeable future activities.
+If the Commission issues an OOC approving the proposed activities, the Commission shall impose conditions which the Commission deems necessary or desirable in order to protect the Resource Area Values, and all activities shall be done in accordance with those conditions.

-The Commission is empowered to deny an application for permit for failure to:
+Notwithstanding anything stated within the Bylaw herein, the Commission is empowered to deny a NOI application for failure to:

 Meet the requirements of this Bylaw;

-For failure to submit the necessary information and plans requested by the Commission;
+Submit the necessary information and plans requested by the Commission;

-For failure to meet the design specifications, performance standards and other requirements in the Commission's regulations;
+Meet the design specifications, performance standards and other requirements in the Commission's regulations;

-To avoid, minimize, or mitigate unacceptable significant or cumulative effects upon the resource area values protected by this Bylaw; and/or
+Avoid, minimize, or mitigate unacceptable significant or cumulative effects upon the Resource Area Values protected by this Bylaw;

-For failure to pay all required fees.
+Pay all required fees; and/or

-The Commission also shall deny any application for permit where it finds no conditions are adequate to protect the Resource Area Values.
+Where the Commission finds no conditions are adequate to protect the Resource Area Values.
 The Commission shall duly consider any demonstrated hardship on the applicant by reason of denial, as presented at the public hearing.

+Within twenty-one (21) days of the close of the public hearing for an ANRAD application, the Commission shall issue an ORAD that represents the Commission’s determination on whether Resource Areas subject to the ANRAD application have been identified and appropriately delineated, or whether modifications are necessary for the submitted delineations.

-A permit, DOA, or ORAD issued under the Bylaw shall expire and be able to be extended in accordance with procedures set forth in the Commission’s regulations; however, any permit or ORAD issued under the Bylaw shall not be extended past six (6) years from the original date of issuance.
+A DOA, OOC, or ORAD issued under the Bylaw shall expire three years from the date of issuance.
+Upon request, the Commission, in their discretion, may extend the expiration date of said DOA, OOC, or ORAD for one or more periods of up to three years each.
+The request for an extension shall be made at least 30-days prior to the expiration of the DOA, OOC, or ORAD.